KhamisiKibet/PySideExtn/pages/get_started.md

 </p>

 * Create a new Class: for which enter the details(see image) in the `Base Class Name`, `Promoted class name` and `Header file` slots and press `Add`.
-Here we used the roundProgressBar Class, but you can use any other class in the PySideExtn package.
+Here we used the RoundProgressBar Class, but you can use any other class in the PySideExtn package.
   * *Base Class Name*: Always `QWidget`
-  * *Promoted Class Name* : The class name of the widget you want to use: `roundProgressBar` or `spiralProgressBar`.
+  * *Promoted Class Name* : The class name of the widget you want to use: `RoundProgressBar` or `SpiralProgressBar`.
   * *Header File*: It is always the `PySideExtn.RoundProgressBar.h` or `PySideExtn.SpiralProgressBar.h`

 <p align="center">